-Refile: Mugabe's body leaves Singapore for burial in Zimbabwe
+Mugabe's body leaves Singapore for burial in Zimbabwe

 Mugabe’s family is pushing back against the government’s plan to bury him at the National Heroes Acre monument in the Zimbabwe capital Harare and wants him to be interred in his home village, relatives have told Reuters.

-Reporting by Joe Brock; Editing by Michael Perry and Robert Birsel
+Reporting by Joe Brock; Editing by Michael Perry, Robert Birsel